How to Enable or Disable Set Time Automatically in Windows 11

 What happens when done?

-Once enabled, your computer will automatically adjust its own time.
-It will also correct for your time zone and daylight saving time (DST).
-This prevents issues with expired web certificates and incorrect file creation dates.
+The “Set time automatically” feature in Windows 11 allows your computer to adjust its own time.
+This feature will also correct your time zone and daylight saving time (DST).
+Correctly setting the time prevents issues with expired web certificates and incorrect file creation dates.

 How to turn ‘Set time automatically’ on or off